google/mesop/docs/guides/debugging.md

 ## Debugging with VS Code

-VS Code is recomended for debugging your Mesop app, but you can also debug Mesop apps in other IDEs.
+VS Code is recommended for debugging your Mesop app, but you can also debug Mesop apps in other IDEs.

-**Pre-requisite:** ensure VS Code is downloaded.
+**Pre-requisite:** Ensure VS Code is downloaded.

 1. Install the [Python Debugger VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-python.debugpy).